omunroe-com/http2specwiki/ContinuationProposals.md

 * Headers are sent in one frame, which means that multiplexing can still happen (as long as max frame size limit is appropriate to connection).
 Addresses #550.
 * No more need to parse CONTINUATION frames to keep the header table in sync after too large a request
-  * [roberto] the above is not true-- removing continuations does not change the requirement to parse any/all header data sent, since failing to interpret header data (even if just throwing it out) results in state desynch.
+  * [roberto] the above is not true-- removing continuations does not change the requirement to parse any/all header data sent, since failing to interpret header data (even if just throwing it out) results in state desynch of the compressor.
+I believe this is conflating the idea of a max-compressed-header size with the idea of continuations, which are orthogonal: One can have continuations while also having a max-compressed-header size.

 ### Cons
 * Imposes a hard limit on header blocks; if not sufficiently large, interop with HTTP/1 suffers.
 * When headers are too big, error states may be problematic in proxies, existing HTTP APIs.
-  [willy] proxies already have to deal with too large headers (h1 and h2), so this does not add extra difficulties.
+  * [willy] proxies already have to deal with too large headers (h1 and h2), so this does not add extra difficulties.
 * Requires knowing size of outbound headers before sending
   * which implies all of the headers must be buffered before transmission
   * which disallows implementation choice to trade possible HoL blocking for reduction in state commitment.